jplfaria/CONCORDIA/docs/benchmarking.md

 After running benchmarks (e.g., using `run_custom_benchmarks.sh`), evaluate the generated predictions using `evaluate_suite.py`.

+The main `eval/results/` directory, where `run_custom_benchmarks.sh` saves its output, is ignored by Git to prevent clutter from multiple test runs.
+A complete example of a benchmark run's output, including the `evaluation_output` subdirectory with plots and metrics, can be found in `eval/example_outputs/`.
+This directory is tracked by Git and serves as a reference for the expected structure and content.

 Key points for `evaluate_suite.py`:
 - If `--pred-dir` is not specified, the script will attempt to automatically use the latest `benchmark_run_*` directory found in `eval/results/`.
 - The default pattern for finding prediction files (if `--pattern` is not specified) is `"*_predictions.csv"`.
 The example below uses a more general pattern.